CQCL/hugr/specification/hugr.md

   For example, `Type::Function(usize, unit, <exts>)` is equivalent shorthand for `Type::Function(#(usize), #(unit), <exts>)`.
-* When a `TypeArg::Sequence` is provided as argument for such a TypeParam, we allow the elements of the Sequence to be not just types (including variables of kind `TypeParam::Type(_)`), but also row variables.
-These are implicitly spliced in (appending with other elements).
+* When a `TypeArg::Sequence` is provided as argument for such a TypeParam, we allow elements to be a mixture of both types (including variables of kind `TypeParam::Type(_)`) and also row variables.
+When such variables are instantiated (with other Sequences) the elements of the inner Sequence are spliced directly into the outer (concatenating their elements), eliding the inner (Sequence) wrapper.

 For example, a polymorphic FuncDefn might declare a row variable X of kind `TypeParam::List(TypeParam::Type(Copyable))` and have as output a (tuple) type `Sum([#(X, usize)])`.
 A call that instantiates said type-parameter with `TypeArg::Sequence([usize, unit])` would then have output `Sum([#(usize, unit, usize)])`.

+Note that since a row variable does not have kind Type, it cannot be used as the type of an edge.

 ### Extension Tracking